chrisburnell/chrisburnell.com/_drafts/jekyll-includes.md

 {% include content/heading.html title='Headings' %}

-When writing articles, I like to provide a way for users to share or link to a certain part of the content, which I do by including anchors to each heading in an article’s content.
+When writing articles, I like to provide a way for users to share or link to a certain part of the content, which I do by including anchors to each heading in an post’s content.

+There are roughly three ways to go about this:

+0. Maintain the heading anchor’s HTML inside my content
+0. Use JavaScript to parse all untouched headings in my content and generate the necessary heading anchors
+0. Use Jekyll to generate the necessary heading anchors with a slight modification to writing headings inside content

+I opted for the *third* option in an effort to provide the same functionality for as many users as I can.
+Further, seeing as the demographic of people visiting my website are more likely to use some sort of JavaScript-blocking, so this concern is a real one of mine, unlike, for example, anyone visiting my website on *Internet Explorer 7* (I don’t care how unusable it is, *sorrynotsorry*).

-Instead of doing this manually, or by limiting the functionality to JavaScript, I decided to use Jekyll’s *[includes](https://jekyllrb.com/docs/templates/#includes "Jekyll Templating Includes")* to provide the functionality and take the pain away of crafting and maintaining the markup.
-Maybe it’s overkill, but I like to strive for a [Single Source of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth) methodology in my codebase *wherever possible*.
+I did so by leveraging Jekyll’s <a rel="external" href="https://jekyllrb.com/docs/templates/#includes" title="Jekyll Templating Includes">*includes*</a> to provide the functionality and take the pain away of crafting and maintaining the markup.
+Maybe it’s overkill, but I like to strive for a <a rel="external" href="https://en.wikipedia.org/wiki/Single_source_of_truth">Single Source of Truth</a> methodology in my codebase *wherever possible*.

-So how do I generate a *heading* and *associated anchor* in my content?
+So how do I actually get Jekyll to build a *heading* and an *associated anchor* in my content?

+As I mentioned above, it involves a slight change to the way that I write headings in my Markdown content.
+Instead of writing headings in the traditional Markdown method (with preceding `#`s or <q>underlined</q> by `-`s or `=`s), I have created a *Jekyll* *include* which spits out a heading with its specifics defined in the *include’s* attributes.

 {% highlight markdown %}{% raw %}
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.